2020s energy crisis: OPEC supply restrictions

 In October 2022, OPEC+ cut oil production by two million barrels per day.
 OPEC+ claimed it is trying to prevent price volatility, although some analysts believe the goal is to increase oil prices, which had decreased over the previous few months.
 Saudi Arabia's foreign ministry stated that the OPEC+ decision was "purely economic" and taken unanimously by all members of the conglomerate.

+2026 Iran war

+In 2026, the Iran War, which began with U.S. and Israeli attacks on Iran, caused another major energy shock.
+The conflict disrupted oil and gas supplies through the Strait of Hormuz, while Houthi attacks and the disruption of Saudi oil exports through the Red Sea further affected global energy markets.
+The disruption caused significant volatility in oil and gas prices and contributed to the 2026 Iran war fuel crisis and wider economic effects.

+In September 2026, Dan Jorgensen, the European Union's Energy Commissioner, issued a stark warning that "this winter might be very, very bad [for the EU] and it might be the worst one we've had since 2022," describing the most probable scenario as "very, very high prices."
+His remarks came as European natural gas prices underwent a nearly threefold increase over the course of the year, climbing from approximately €27 ($31) in January to more than €80 per megawatt-hour by September.

 Global effects

 World food crises

 Fertilizer prices 1992–2022.
 The 2007–2008 world food crisis happened when fertilizer prices spiked then.